Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: The spherical roots

 The purpose of this section is to adapt the above notions to our case, in particular to introduce a set of spherical roots related to the action on $P/H$ of $P$ instead of $L$.
-We accomplish this task by defining a set $V(P/H)$ that will play the role of the valuation cone.
-However, for this we must use $P$-toroidal compactifications of $P/H$, and several details need to be worked out to prove the two main results of this section: that what we define is indeed a convex cone (Theorem~\ref{thm:V}), and that it is independent from the chosen compactification (Corollary~\ref{cor:Vindep}).
+We accomplish this task by defining a set $V(P/H)$ that will play the role of the valuation cone, and for this we use $P$-toroidal compactifications of $P/H$.
+However, several details need to be worked out to prove the two main results of this section: that what we define is indeed a convex cone (Theorem~\ref{thm:V}), and that it is independent from the chosen compactification (Theorem~\ref{thm:Vindep}).

 \begin{definition} Let $X$ be a complete $P$-toroidal embedding of $P/H$.
 We define

 where $Y$ varies in the set of $L$-orbits of $X$ such that $\overline Y$ is $P$-stable. \end{definition}

 Suppose that $X$ is as in the above definition.
 If $Y$ is an $L$-orbit with $P$-stable closure then $\overline Y$ contains a closed $P$-orbit $Z$.
 The latter is complete, therefore itself a closed $L$-orbit, hence $\Cone_Y$ is a face of the maximal cone $\Cone_Z\subseteq V(X)$.